encoredev/encore/docs/ts/develop/middleware.md

 reusable functionality that applies to multiple API endpoints, and middleware is a good solution for this.

-Encore provides built-in support for middlewares by adding functions to the [Service definitions](/docs/ts/primitives/services) configuration.
+Encore provides built-in support for middleware by adding functions to the [Service definitions](/docs/ts/primitives/services) configuration.
 Each middleware can be configured with a `target` option to specify what API endpoints it applies to.